hlaingminthant172210-dev/xml-validator-using-stack/README.md

 ./xml_validator

 ### Input File
-Create a file named `test.xml` in the same folder.
+Create a file named `note.xml` in the same folder.

 Example:
 <a>